 The Bronx Charter Schools for Better Learning provide their students with a solid foundation for academic success, through achievement that exceeds citywide averages and meets or exceeds New York State Standards and national norms in all curriculum areas tested, especially in mathematics and language arts.

 Our teaching constantly adjusts to the needs of our students, leading to independence, autonomy, responsibility, and a sustained love of learning, all of which contribute directly to high academic achievement.

-Almost all of our students are Hispanic and African-American, many from families that include recent immigrants from Jamaica and Africa.
+Almost all of our students are Hispanic or African-American, many from families that have recently immigrated from the Caribbean and Africa.
 More than 80 percent of our students are from low-income families.
 Now, after its approved replication six years ago, BBL 1 and BBL 2 together currently serve over 1,000 students in Pre-K through 5th Grade.

 At the Bronx Charter Schools for Better Learning, we strive to create an atmosphere where each child's innate ability to learn is nurtured, protected and directed toward mastering all traditional subjects.
-Our pedagogy, the Subordination of Teaching to Learning, was developed by Dr. Caleb Gattegno (1911-1988).
+Our pedagogy, called the Subordination of Teaching to Learning, was developed by Dr. Caleb Gattegno (1911-1988).
 Dr. Gattegno's precise techniques and materials enable students to master new skills with minimal interference from the teacher.
-As a result, learning continues to be a joyous experience for the children, instead of the drudgery they might otherwise encounter in more conventional schools.

 We are delighted that our students have performed so well and, more importantly, that they seem genuinely happy to be in school.